kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

 ###### Query

 I decided that all values should not be null, since Sparta Global would require all this information about each of their consultants.
 To ensure the table was successfully created, I ran the `SELECT` as well.
+It is worth noting that I also included `DROP TABLE spartans_table` in the [query file](../project/SQLQuery_sqlminiproject.sql) for use when necessary.

 ```sql
     CREATE TABLE spartans_table